phaserjs/phaser/README.md

 * P2.World.defaultFriction and defaultRestitution have been removed due to deprecation.
 * Canvas.create noCocoon parameter has been removed due to deprecation.
 * Color.getColorInfo, RGBtoHexstring, RGBtoWebstring and colorToHexstring has been removed due to deprecation.
+* P2.PointProxy.x and y values are now returned in pixels (previously they were returned in meters).
+See PointProxy.mx/my for meter values.
+* P2.InversePointProxy.x and y values are now returned in pixels (previously they were returned in meters).
+See PointProxy.mx/my for meter values.

 ### Bug Fixes